RoydonTay/RoydonTay/README.md

 ![Banner Image](header.png)

 Welcome to my page!
 I'm a current undergraduate at NUS majoring in Data Science and Analytics.
 I am an AI and tech enthusiast with a passion for learning and experimenting with new technologies.
-My ability to quickly grasp new technologies and concepts allows me to adapt to the ever-evolving tech landscape.
-I have recently been exploring development with LLMs and using Cloud Solutions such as AWS.

 ## My Personal Projects:
 ###